ipsedixit-org/python-testcontainers-smtp-example/README.md

 __**Note:**__ This project has used as a base (pypa sample project)[https://github.com/pypa/sampleproject].

 ## Initial setup
-Create virtualenv using make command
+Create virtualenv with all dependencies using make command:
 ```bash
 make setup
 ```